spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/tutorial-porting-guide.md

 <br/>

 ------
-_2019-04-11 Added ShooterGame as a reference project with partial editorial review._
+_2019-04-11 Added ShooterGame as a reference project with limited editorial review._